khanhnq1406/Completed-Object-oriented-Programming/README.md

 > In C#, there might be two or more methods in a class with the same name but different numbers, types, and order of parameters, it is called method overloading.

 # Static
+## Limitation of using static keyword:
+- Static keyword cannot be used by indexers, finalizers, or types other than classes.
+- A static member is not referenced through an instance.
+- In C#, it is not allowed to use this to reference static methods or property accessors.
+- In C#, if static keyword is used with the class, then the static class always contain static members.
 ### Static Class
 - A static class can only contain static data members, static methods, and a static constructor.
 - It is not allowed to create objects of the static class.